iambateman/speedrun/README.md

 php artisan speedrun:install
 ```
 ## Alpha warning
 This is *alpha* work which is actively being adjusted.
 Right now, it feels a little slower than it should...like the subagents are doing more work than I want them to do.
+Use at your own risk.

 ## Usage
 1. In terminal, type `claude` to open Claude Code.